arisuvade/pyorator/README.md

 Pyorator is a speech generator app in development for Linux.
 With Pyorator, you can generate speech from any text input, making it a useful tool for anyone who needs to create audio content.

 ## Installation
-To use the PyOrator app, you'll need to install the tk, customtkinter, gtts packages.
+To use the PyOrator app, you'll need to install the tk, customtkinter, and gtts packages.
+Also, you need to clone this repository.
 Here's how you can do that:

 1. Install the tk package:
     - Arch: `sudo pacman -S tk`